emeraldcloud/emerald/README.md

 # emerald
-The ergonomical and blazing fast ephemeral data store made for caches, queues, and scheduled tasks, with durability and clustering build-in.
+The ergonomical and blazing fast ephemeral data store made for caches, queues, and scheduled tasks, with durability and clustering built-in.
 Written in Rust 🦀.

 ## Goals
 - **Fast.** emerald should be competitive when compared to other in-memory data stores.